-- Introduction of a new Council policy which clarifies when an arborist report is required. - Review the definition of trees in the DCP that can be pruned or removed under Section C5.1 C1 to enable greater protection of existing trees.
-This may include reducing the maximum trunk diameter to 300 mm and the inclusion of a canopy cover provision in the definition for a tree. - Investigate opportunities to benchmark Council's current provisions for tree removal compared with other nearby councils.
-This should be undertaken to ensure that Council's approach aligns with current best practice across Greater Sydney. - Investigate a process for introducing tree bonds for new developments where trees are significant and/or at risk throughout construction.
+- Review the development application tree assessment process, seeking to clarify internal processes with respect to the trigger for when an application is referred for further comment, responsibility for assessment and how to provide consistent level of referral comments consistent with the AS 4970-200914. - Introduction of a new Council policy which clarifies when an arborist report is required.
+The trigger for requiring an arborist report should be related to the size and value of the tree not the type of development and note relevant provisions in AS 4970-2009 with respect to when a Tree Protection Zone (TPZ) must be assessed by an arborist against specified criteria. - Update conditions for tree protection, pruning and planting to reflect current Australian standards and terminology. - Review the definition of trees in the DCP that can be pruned or removed under Section C5.1 C1 to enable greater protection of existing trees.
+This may include reducing the maximum trunk diameter to 300 mm and the inclusion of a canopy cover provision. - Benchmark Council's current canopy cover and ensure that our approach aligns with current best practice across Greater Sydney. - Investigate a process for introducing tree bonds for new developments where trees are significant and/or at risk throughout construction.
 A tree bond would require a proponent to deposit an agreed amount of money with Council during development based on an agreed landscaping and tree planting specification.
-If the identified tree or trees are present and healthy after the development is completed, the funds would be returned. - Raise awareness about measures for protecting trees as already provided for under the DCP.
-This would involve a review and development of new communications materials outlining the benefits of trees, expectations for tree protection and how these can be accommodated in new developments. - Undertake further modelling of the benefits of trees and the urban forest to the community focusing on prominent parks and streets.
-This can be done using a tool such as i-Tree Eco which estimates ecosystem services values such as carbon storage, air quality improvement and stormwater run-off quality improvement. - Create a standard condition of consent for Tree Protection Zones and investigate mechanisms to improve compliance. - Create a local 'significant tree' register to identify those trees which have value due to factors such as heritage, species, size and location. - Investigate a method to capture tree removals within the area to establish a loss rate of trees.
+If the identified tree or trees are present and healthy after the development is completed, the funds would be returned. - Further develop communications materials and activities, including: - raise awareness about measures for protecting trees as already provided for under the DCP.
+This would involve a review and development of new communications materials outlining the benefits of trees, expectations for tree protection and how these can be accommodated in new developments; - use engagement processes to better inform residents about how tree management risks are being addressed.
+Council actively manages tree risks through tree removal and improved selection of new trees for plantings in streets and parks.
+To ensure that residents and key stakeholders understands how Council actively manages these issues, further outreach and engagement opportunities will be identified;